microsoft/PowerToys/README.md

 Doc
 =========

-If you have any questions, please read [Wox Documentation](http://doc.getwox.com) first.
+If you have any questions about how to use Wox, please read [Wox Documentation](http://doc.getwox.com) first.
 Wox documentation is a good place for users to understand Wox.

 Discussion